 Entries linking to short-sighted

-Meaning "having an insufficient quantity" is from 1690s.
-Meaning "rude" is attested from late 14c.
-Meaning "easily provoked" is from 1590s; perhaps the notion is of being "not long in tolerating."
+Of memories from mid-14c.
+The sense of "not up to a required standard or amount" is from late 14c.; that of "not far enough to reach the mark" is by 1540s, in archery; that of "having an insufficient quantity" is from 1690s.
+The meaning "rude, curt, abrupt" is attested from late 14c.
+The meaning "easily provoked" is from 1590s; perhaps the notion is of being "not long in tolerating."

-Short fuse in figurative sense of "quick temper" first attested 1968.
-To fall short is from archery.
+Short rib "asternal rib, one of the lower ribs," which are in general shorter than the upper ones, is from c.
+1400.
+Short fuse in the figurative sense of "quick temper" is attested by 1951.
 Short run "relatively brief period of time" is from 1879.
-Short story first recorded 1877.
-Short cut is from 1580s, from cut (n.) in the sense "passage, course, or way straight across" (1570s).
-To make short work of "dispose of quickly" is first attested 1570s.
+Short story for "work of prose fiction shorter than a novel" is recorded by 1877.
+To make short work of "dispose of quickly" is attested from 1570s.
 Phrase short and sweet is from 1530s.
 To be short by the knees (1733) was to be kneeling; to be short by the head (1540s) was to be beheaded.

-Old English sihð, gesiht, gesihð "thing seen; faculty of sight; aspect; vision; apparition," from Proto-Germanic *sekh(w)- (source also of Danish sigte, Swedish sigt, Middle Dutch sicht, Dutch zicht, Old High German siht, German Sicht, Gesicht), stem that also yielded Old English seon (see see (v.)), with noun suffix -th (2), later -t.
+Middle English sight, from Old English sihð, gesiht, gesihð "thing seen; power or faculty of sight; aspect; vision; apparition," from Proto-Germanic *sekh(w)- (source also of Danish sigte, Swedish sigt, Middle Dutch sicht, Dutch zicht, Old High German siht, German Sicht, Gesicht), stem that also yielded Old English seon (see see (v.)), with noun suffix -th (2), later -t (14c.).